Transcranial magnetic stimulation (TMS) is a type of brain stimulation therapy.

 Symptoms like headaches and lightheadedness usually go away after several treatments.

-There’s also the risk of seizures, but this side effect is rare.
-There’s a
+There’s also a risk of seizures, but this side effect is

 Your health insurance provider might offer coverage, but this depends on your medical history.
 You may be required to try at least four antidepressants before receiving TMS coverage.